Scioto County Court Records

 Birth and death records:

-Vital records are not maintained by the courts.
+Vital records are not held by the courts.
 Birth records (from December 20, 1908) and death records (from 1931, for deaths occurring in Scioto County outside Portsmouth city limits) are available from the Scioto County Health Department.
 Certified copies cost $25.00 each.
-Requests can be made in person (Monday–Friday, 8:30 a.m.–4:15 p.m.) or by mail using the department’s request form.
-Mail requests should include the form, payment (money order, cashier’s check, or local check — no cash by mail), a phone number, and a self-addressed stamped envelope.
+You can request records in person (Monday–Friday, 8:30 a.m.–4:15 p.m.) or by mail using the department's request form.
+Mail requests should include the completed form, payment (money order, cashier's check, or local check — no cash by mail), a phone number, and a self-addressed stamped envelope.

 Scioto County Health Department